SAHASTA-team/SAHASTA-Model-ML/README.md

 **2. Image Normalization:** Pixel values are normalized to a specific range (e.g., 0-1) to ensure consistent input for the model.

-**3. Data Augmentation:** To increase the dataset's size and diversity, we apply various augmentation techniques:
-  - **Random Rotations:** Images are rotated randomly to introduce variations.
-  - **Random Flips:** Images are flipped horizontally or vertically to create new perspectives.
-  - **Random Cropping:** Random crops are taken from the original images to expose different parts of the food item.
-  - **Color Jitter:** Random variations in color (brightness, contrast, saturation, hue) are applied to simulate real-world lighting conditions.
-  - **Noise Addition:** Small amounts of noise are added to the images to make the model more robust to variations.

-## Model Architecture

 ## Model Training and Optimization
 To train our model effectively, we've employed the following techniques:

 Optimizer and Loss Function
-- **Optimizer**: Adam optimizer with a learning rate of 0.001 is used to efficiently update model weights.
-- **Loss Function**: Sparse Categorical Crossentropy is chosen as the loss function to measure the model's prediction accuracy.
+- **Loss Function**: Categorical Crossentropy is chosen as the loss function to measure the model's prediction accuracy.

 Performance Metrics
 - **Metrics**: We monitor accuracy to assess the model's ability to correctly classify food images.

-Callbacks for Improved Training
-- **Model Checkpoint:** The best performing model is saved during training to prevent overfitting.
-- **Early Stopping:** Training is stopped if validation accuracy doesn't improve for a certain number of epochs.
-- **Learning Rate Reduction:** The learning rate is dynamically adjusted to avoid local minima and accelerate convergence.

 ## Model Deployment and Integration